kingluddite/web-dev-notes/frontend/js/react/wesbos/14-loading-data-into-state.md

 `import samplePlayers from '../sample-players';`

 ### Bind `this`
-Inside our `loadSample()` method we need to bind this to our App Component
+Inside our `loadSamples()` method we need to bind this to our App Component

 ```js
 constructor() {